MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

 | Target.getTargets, Target.setDiscoverTargets, Target.targetCreated, Target.attachToTarget | ✔ | | ✔ |
 | Target.setAutoAttach, Target.attachedToTarget | ✔ | ✔ |  |

+Also note that all of these methods apply only to direct children.
+To interact with grandchildren (like a different orign iframe inside a different origin iframe), you have to repeat recursively through the child targets.

 # Examples

 The example below illustrates how to collect messages logged by console.log calls by JavaScipt code from various parts of the web page, including dedicated web worker.